zhengjunyao-work/arc24/docs/modeling/Iteration_26_dawn_of_omni_arc.md

 - After visualizing 50 tasks it seems that I can write easily code for 30 of them, so 60%
 - There are many growing patterns that are probably better defined by example than by code.
 - Many tasks involve grids
+- If I make the assumption that grids are numpy arrays code will be simpler, I would simply have to write a wrapper around the tasks to be convert to list again
+- Applying data augmentation to the source code might be more difficult than I believe.
+For example on `task_007bbfb7` there are some axis used that should not change.
+However `task_0520fde` uses axis and should be changed if there are rotations.
+Maybe I can solve it simply by adding some special comments that will be removed afterwards.
+- Some implementations like `task_05269061` are hard to modify for geometric augmentation

 ## Results